KULeuvenNeuromechanics/PredSim/README.md

 - **S.misc.poly_order.upper**:
 	- maximal order of polynomial function.
 Default is *9* [double]
 - **S.misc.msk_geom_bounds**:
 	- Cell array where 1st entry is dof name(s) , 2nd entry is its lower bounds, and 3rd entry is its upper bounds.
 Insert nan to lower bounds to only overwrite upper bounds.
 For another bound, add 3 more entries.
 For example, {{'knee_angle_r','knee_angle_l'},-120,10,'pelvis_tilt',nan,30} implements limit of -120 and 10 on knee angles, and default lower bund with 30 upper bound for pelvis_tilt.
-Defaults values are defined in the function [get_default_bounds_dummy_motion.m file](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/PreProcessing/get_default_bounds_dummy_motion.m).
+Defaults values are defined in the function [get_default_bounds_dummy_motion.m file](./PreProcessing/get_default_bounds_dummy_motion.m).
+- **S.misc.msk_geom_n_samples**:
+	- Number of samples for the dummy motion that is used to fit the approximated musculoskeletal geometry.
+Default is *5000* [double]
 - **S.misc.visualize_bounds**:
 	- specify if bounds and initial guess are visualized (0 or 1).
 Default is *0* [double]
 - **S.misc.dampingCoefficient**: